Skip to main content

 • Contract performance (Article 6(1)(b)): May apply where the AI training is necessary to provide a service contracted by the data subject.

-The AI Act does not override or replace GDPR requirements for training data.
-Organizations must have a valid GDPR legal basis for any personal data used in AI training, in addition to meeting the AI Act's data governance requirements under Article 10.
+The AI Act does not override or replace the GDPR's requirements for training data.
+You need a valid GDPR legal basis for any personal data that goes into AI training, on top of meeting the AI Act's data governance requirements under Article 10.
+Two laws, both in force, neither one cancelling the other.

 Joint Controller Scenarios in AI Value Chains

-AI systems often involve complex value chains with multiple parties: model providers, platform operators, application developers, and end-user organizations.
-Under the GDPR, when two or more controllers jointly determine the purposes and means of processing, they are joint controllers and must enter into an arrangement under Article 26 of the GDPR.
+AI systems rarely live with one party.
+The value chain stretches across model providers, platform operators, application developers, and the end-user organisations running it all.
+Under the GDPR, when two or more controllers jointly decide the purposes and means of processing, they are joint controllers, and they must put an arrangement in place under Article 26 of the GDPR.

-In the AI Act context, the relationship between providers and deployers does not map neatly onto the GDPR's controller/processor framework.
-A GPAI model provider and a downstream deployer may both exercise meaningful control over how personal data is processed, potentially creating a joint controllership scenario under the GDPR even if they have distinct roles under the AI Act.
+Here is where it gets thorny.
+The AI Act's provider-and-deployer split does not map cleanly onto the GDPR's controller/processor framework.
+A GPAI model provider and a downstream deployer can each exercise real control over how personal data is processed, which can create a joint controllership scenario under the GDPR even when they hold distinct roles under the AI Act.

-Organizations should carefully analyze their AI value chain relationships to determine whether joint controllership applies and, if so, ensure that the necessary GDPR arrangements are in place alongside AI Act compliance measures.
+So look hard at your own AI value chain.
+Work out whether joint controllership applies, and if it does, get the GDPR arrangements in place right alongside your AI Act compliance measures.

-The most effective approach is a unified compliance framework that leverages existing GDPR processes, such as DPIAs, data governance measures, and accountability documentation, while extending them to cover the AI Act's additional requirements for risk management, transparency, human oversight, and fundamental rights protection.
+The approach that actually works builds on the GDPR processes you already run, your DPIAs, data governance measures, and accountability documentation, then stretches them to cover what the AI Act adds: risk management, transparency, human oversight, and protection of fundamental rights.
+One framework, two laws answered.

 Start Your Free Compliance Assessment